BitcoinSchema/1sat-ordinals/name-service/payments.md

 - The binding is the current UTXO's locking script: spending the name removes it, so a bound name is always bound by its current holder — stale bindings from prior owners cannot linger.
 - Every destination is a one-shot BRC-29 derivation: no address reuse, and payments are internalized through the wallet inbox rather than sitting at a static address.
 - Bindings verify offline from the script alone; resolvers need the OpNS index only to find the name's latest outpoint.
+- Claiming a name does not make it payable.
+The holder must publish a binding (`registerOpns`) before paymail destinations work.
+- Overlays and payment hosts are open infrastructure; see [Introduction](ecosystem.md).